 - Defrost meat in your refrigerator.
 Leaving it out at room temperature to defrost will greatly increase the chance of it spoiling.

-- Blend fruit and veggies in a food processor or nutribullet/blender (think the size of minced) with 2 or more cups of fresh filtered water.
+- Blend fruit and veggies in a food processor or Nutribullet/blender (think the size of minced) with 2 or more cups of fresh filtered water.
 The water will help balance the moisture level when adding bone meal and gelatin to our recipe later on.

 - Add all remaining ingredients and either mix by hand or with an emulsion blender.